johnsiilver/boutique/docs/README.md

 ## Best use cases?

-Boutique is useful for things like:
+Boutique is useful for:

 * A web based application that stores state on the server and not in Javascript clients.
 I like to use it instead of Redux.
-* An application has lots of clients, each which need to store state and receive updates.
+* An application that has lots of clients, each which need to store state and receive updates.
-* An application that has clients sharing a single state with updates pushed to all clients or goroutines.
+* An application that has listeners sharing a single state with updates pushed to all listeners.

 ## Before we get started